gbrlpzz/ndvi-vegetation-cover-change/docs/methodology.typ

 The baseline period (1985–1989) is excluded from epoch tracking as it serves as the initial reference state.
 The 5-year interval balances temporal precision with data availability, ensuring sufficient cloud-free observations for robust NDVI composites within each epoch.

-== Stable/Edge Classes (< ±0.005/yr)

-Captures slow transitions often found at forest ecotones:
-- *Edge Expansion*: Sparse → Trans (Stable)
-- *Edge Colonization*: Trans → Dense (Stable)
-- *Edge Retreat*: Dense → Trans (Stable)
+// Edge classes removed in version 2.0.0 due to stable trend masking.

 = Limitations & Caveats

 Users must acknowledge the following limitations when interpreting results:

-1.  *Threshold Universality*: While the 0.6 threshold is a common reference for temperate/tropical forests (USGS, 2025), it should be treated as a starting point.
-Boreal or dryland forests may require lower thresholds (e.g., 0.5).
+1.  *Threshold Universality*: While the >0.5 threshold for full vegetation is standard (Sobrino et al., 2004), our use of 0.6 is conservative.
+Optimal values vary by region, and boreal or dryland forests may require lower thresholds.
+2.  *Validation Status*: This methodology relies on theoretical biophysical thresholds.
+A quantitative accuracy assessment (confusion matrix) using stratified random sampling and high-resolution reference imagery (e.g., PlanetScope) is scheduled for the next phase to rigorously validate class precision.
-2.  *Linearity Assumption*: The "Years to Dense Canopy" projection is a theoretical statement based on linear extrapolation.
+3.  *Linearity Assumption*: The "Years to Dense Canopy" projection is a theoretical statement based on linear extrapolation.
 Ecological recovery is typically sigmoid/asymptotic.
-This projection does not account for carrying capacity saturation and should be interpreted as a mathematical trajectory rather than a biological prediction.
+This projection does not account for carrying capacity saturation.
-3.  *Sensor Homogeneity*: Despite harmonization (Roy et al., 2016), minor spectral differences between Landsat generations may influence trend calculations in subtle ways.
+4.  *Sensor Homogeneity*: Despite Collection 2 inter-calibration (Crawford et al., 2023), minor spectral differences between Landsat generations may influence trend calculations in subtle ways.
+5.  *Projection Limits*: The "Years to Dense Canopy" layer is capped at 50 years (`clamp(0, 50)`) for visualization purposes.
+This artificial horizon should be considered when interpreting long-term recovery projections.

 = Code Availability